Joint Anti-Fascist Refugee Committee v. McGrath: Subsequent developments

-In 1952, the United States Treasury sued the anti-fascists for back taxes thaï erre now owed, and three years later, the committee disbanded.
+In 1952, the United States Treasury sued the anti-fascists for back taxes now owed, and three years later, the committee disbanded.
 In 1954, a divided Supreme Court upheld New York state's revocation of Dr. Barsky's medical license.
 After a heavily publicized trial, the New York State Insurance Department ordered the IWO liquidated in 1954 and cited "political hazard."

 In April 1954, U.S. District Judge James Ward Morris dismissed the anti-fascists lawsuit again and now found that the new Executive Order 10450 had made the controversy moot.
 In August 1954, the D.C.
 Circuit reversed that judgment and gave the groups the opportunity to pursue administrative review.
 In November 1955, District Judge Luther Youngdahl dismissed the group's lawsuit again.
 In February 1957, the D.C.
 Circuit affirmed by reasoning the group had failed to adequately seek administrative review.

 After the Court's second decision in Communist Party v.
 Subversive Activities Control Board (1961), the Soviet Friendship Council continued pursuing its challenge to the Attorney General's listing.
 In May 1963, it ultimately succeeded, when the D.C.
 Circuit concluded that the evidence proffered against the council had been "negligible."